tankh99/tp/docs/DeveloperGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your CogniCare application.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar cognicare.jar` command to run the application.<br>
-   **Expected**: A GUI containing the sample patient list the below should appear in a few seconds.
+   **Expected**: A GUI containing the sample patient list below should appear in a few seconds.
 Note that the app contains some sample data.
 You may need to re-scale the window size to suit your computer display.

 ## List all students (without any parameters)
 Pre-requisite: